alecacco/KDI-Project-2019-2020-Geospace/README.md

 # Steps from data extraction to RDF generation

+## Point Of Interest
 All the scripts are intended to be run with the root of the repo as Working Directory.

-## Point Of Interest

 ### Province of Bolzano

-* [Optional] if you want to see the original dataset run the ```./models/script/POI/BZ/original-datasets-download.py``` and you will find the dataset in the ```./data/datasets/POI/BZ/original-datasets``` folder
+* [Optional] if you want to see the original dataset run the `./models/script/POI/BZ/original-datasets-download.py` and you will find the dataset in the `./data/datasets/POI/BZ/original-datasets` folder
-* [Optional] if you want to see the type analysis run the jupiter notebook ```./models/script/POI/BZ/types_analysis.ipynb```
+* [Optional] if you want to see the type analysis run the jupiter notebook `./models/script/POI/BZ/types_analysis.ipynb`
-* To download the datasets ready for Karma you only need to run the ```./models/script/POI/BZ/final-datasets-download.py``` and you will find the dataset in the ```./data/datasets/POI/BZ/final-datasets``` folder ready to be imported in Karma
+* To download the datasets ready for Karma you only need to run the `./models/script/POI/BZ/final-datasets-download.py` and you will find the dataset in the `./data/datasets/POI/BZ/final-datasets` folder ready to be imported in Karma
 * Then on Karma you must upload the ontology, the dataset and the corresponding model.
-They can be easily matched because the structure of the folders and the name of the files are easy to match under the two folder:
+They can be easily matched because the structure of the folders and the name of the files are easy to match inside the two folder:

     1. `./data/datasets/POI/BZ` for the datasets (you always have to take the datasets under the final-datasets folder)
     2. `./models/r2ml/POI/BZ` for the models

 ### Province of Trento

-* First you need to run the ```./models/script/POI/TN/original-download-and-merge.py``` that will create the file ```./data/datasets/POI/TN/original-dataset-comuni.csv```
+* First you need to run the `./models/script/POI/TN/original-download-and-merge.py` that will create the file `./data/datasets/POI/TN/original-dataset-comuni.csv`
-* Then you need to run the ```./models/script/POI/TN/clean-dataset.py``` that will clean the dataset and create the file ```./data/datasets/POI/TN/cleaned-full-dataset-comuni.csv```
+* Then you need to run the `./models/script/POI/TN/clean-dataset.py` that will clean the dataset and create the file `./data/datasets/POI/TN/cleaned-full-dataset-comuni.csv`
-* Then run the ```./models/script/POI/TN/separate-datasets.py``` to create the datasets ready to be imported in Karma that can be found in ```./data/datasets/POI/TN/final-datasets```
+* Then run the `./models/script/POI/TN/separate-datasets.py` to create the datasets ready to be imported in Karma that can be found in `./data/datasets/POI/TN/final-datasets`
 * Then on Karma you must upload the ontology, the dataset and the corresponding model.
-They can be easily matched because the structure of the folders and the name of the files are easy to match under the two folder:
+They can be easily matched because the structure of the folders and the name of the files are easy to match inside the two folder:

     1. `./data/datasets/POI/TN` for the datasets (you always have to take the datasets under the final-datasets folder)
     2. `./models/r2ml/POI/TN` for the models

+## Accomodation

+* [Optional] if you want to scrape the original dataset run the `./models/script/Accommodations/script_scraper.sh` and the dataset will be generated in the same folder
+* [Optional] if you executed the first step, copy the generated dataset in your home and run the `./models/script/Accommodations/clean_json.py`
+* If you do not want to scrape the dataset, copy the `./data/datasets/Accommodations/original-datasets/hotels.json` in your home directory
+* To obtain the final dataset import in RapidMiner the process `./models/rapidminer/hotel_process.rmp`
+* In RapidMiner, inside the Read XML block change the path to `./data/datasets/Accommodations/original-datasets/EserciziAlberghieri.xml`
+* In RapidMiner, inside the Execute Python block change the path to `./models/script/Accommodations/cleanEncoding.py`
+* In RapidMiner, inside the Write CSV block change the path to `./data/datasets/Accommodations/hotels_final.csv`
+* Then on Karma you must upload the ontology, the dataset and the corresponding model:
+    1. `./formal-model/SpaceDomain.owl` for the ontology
+    2. `./data/datasets/Accommodations/hotels_final.csv` for the dataset
+    3. `./models/r2ml/hotels_model.ttl` for the model

+## Municipality
+* First import the process `./models/rapidminer/Municipality/comuni_process.rpm` into RapidMiner
+* Then change in the  `Read CSV` command the path of the csv file with your relative path.
+You can find the file in `./data/datasets/Municipality/original_dataset/Elenco-codici-statistici-e-denominazioni-al-30_06_2019.csv`
+* Change in the  `Execute Python` command the path of the python script with your relative path.
+You can find the file in `./models/script/Municipality/comuni.py`
+* You will find the final dataset on your desktop
+* If you want to check the final output without running the RapidMiner process, you can find it in `./data/datasets/Municipality/final_dataset`
+* [Optional] If you want to change the destination of the output, you need to modify the path in `Write File` command
+* [Optional] The intermediate step `Write CSV` will save the file in your Desktop, and at the same location the python script will take the file just created.
+If you want to change the location, change the path in the commands and the python script

 ## Merge all linked data

-To merge all linked data you must first unzip all files inside the `./data/linked_data/` folder and then run the script ```./models/script/merge_RDFs.py``` that will merge all linked data in a big RDF that can be found at ```./data/linked_data/GeoSpace_RDF.ttl.zip```.
+To merge all linked data you must first unzip all files inside the `./data/linked_data/` folder and then run the script `./models/script/merge_RDFs.py` that will merge all linked data in a big RDF that can be found at `./data/linked_data/GeoSpace_RDF.ttl.zip`.
 The file is zipped in order to be uploaded on github.
 This GeoSpace_RDF.ttl file will represent all our knowledge graph.